 his year at Dr Thorniley-Walker and partners we are planning our flu campaign to ensure we vaccinate as many of our patients as are eligible.

 You can help us ensure that everyone receives their vaccinations at the right time by reading the FAQ’s below!

-Please note that people in the 50-64 year old age group may be vaccinated in November and December, providing there is sufficient vaccines and appointments will be offered for this age group then.
+Please note that people in the 50-64 year old age group will not be vaccinated in line with government guidance.

 What is flu?

 Flu occurs every year, usually in the winter, which is why it is sometimes called seasonal flu.
 It is a very infectious disease that can come on very quickly.
 The most common symptoms of flu are fever, chills, cough, headache, pains in your joints and muscles and extreme tiredness.
 Healthy people usually recover within 3 to 4 weeks, but some people can develop serious life-threatening complications and need to be admitted to hospital.